NORMAN J CLEMENT RPH., DDS JACK FOLSON RPH

 As has been shown in recent cases, “suspicion of diversion does not raise to the level of actual diversion.”
 This is accomplished by eviscerating the physician-patient relationship to establish illegitimacy and suspicion.

-for now, you’re within the norms
+you’re within the norms